 If you prefer to get your smartphone on a contract, you might prefer Google’s new Pixel Pass.
 This starts at $45 per month for U.S. customers on the Pixel 6, with the Pixel 6 Pro starting at $55 per month.
 The new plan gives you the handset plus Google One for extra storage, YouTube Premium and YouTube Music Premium, Google Play Pass and Preferred Care.
 Plus, you’ll have the option to upgrade to a new Pixel after two years.

-Both the Pixel 6 and Pixel 6 Pro will be available from October 28 and we've already rounded up the best Google Pixel 6 pre-order deals.
-The Pixel 5 has been discontinued.
+Both the Pixel 6 and Pixel 6 Pro go on sale October 28 and we've already rounded up the best Google Pixel 6 pre-order deals.
+The Pixel 5 has been dropped from Google's store.

 Google Pixel 6 vs Pixel 5: Design